KarenWongkx/chatbotweb/backend/README.md

 ## Description:

 Models API was introduced to provide a means to manage the models available on the website.
 This is used for the display of the frontend dashboard, MultiChatbotInterface and the MassComparison page.
+This is so that the 3 pages, will display according to the model information taken from the models API instead of declaring explicitly.

 ## Tools used